8ta4/blog/drafts/Is there a sentence text object that doesn't stop at blank lines?.md

 - `offset` (integer): `0` for the current sentence, `1` for the next, `-1` for the previous, etc. Defaults to `0`.

-So, does anything like this exist out there?
+So, does anything like this exist?

 If not, it looks like I've got a project to work on.
 Thanks for any pointers.